kram254/kram254/README.md

 ### Hello there, Emmanuel Mark here, just a work in progress👋

+Basically I'm just a problem solver.
+There is nothing bigger, if you can imagine it, I can build it.
 There's a thing about building, innovation, and making a difference.

 ## 🧰 Languages and Tools:
 <p align="center">